-Because of the way blog platforms like Edublogs, WordPress.com and Blogger work you can only use the themes provided and can’t upload your own custom themes.
-Most themes are designed to work on single installs and many don’t work or can have compatibility issues on blog platforms.
+Because of the way blog platforms like Edublogs and Blogger work, you can only use the themes provided and can’t upload your own custom themes.

-Remember that custom image headers and backgrounds are an very effective way of customising your theme to meet your needs.
+Remember that custom image headers and backgrounds are very effective ways of customizing your theme to meet your needs.

 Some themes have extensive theme customization options which aren’t supported by the theme customizer.

-Blogging is about sharing, collaborating, and learning from each-other.
-So here’s your chance to ask a question, comment, and get involved!
+Blogging is about sharing, collaborating, and learning from each other.
+Here’s your chance to ask a question, comment, and get involved!

-We’d like you to add your voice and ideas to our ongoing conversation about blogging by undertaking one or more of the following challenges:
+We’d like you to add your voice and ideas to our ongoing conversation about blogging by undertaking one or more of the following tasks: